Louisiana Christian University: Since 2000

-In 2012, the Louisiana Baptist Convention granted approval to Louisiana College to seek $12 million in donations from member churches within the state as part of the institution's $50 million capital improvements program.
-The $12 million had been intended to be used for improvements to on-campus housing.
+In 2012, the Louisiana Baptist Convention approved Louisiana College to seek $12 million in donations from member churches within the state as part of the institution's $50 million capital improvements program.
+The $12 million had been intended to improve on-campus housing.
 Although the campaign has since been abandoned, many residence halls were renovated shortly after the inauguration of Rick Brewer as a part of his "Campus Beautification" campaign.
 LC ended its fiscal year on July 31, 2012, with a $1.3 million deficit; the institution spent $30.5 million during that time but collected only $29.2 million in revenues.

+In 2013, LCU reported an enrollment growth of 50 percent relative to 2006.

 In December 2013, the Southern Association of Colleges and Schools (SACS) reaffirmed LC's regional accreditation after two years of warning status.
 Less than three months later, SACS announced that it would investigate after LC officials were accused of having submitted documents that contain forged signatures and other inconsistencies in its official reports to the agency.
 Three months later, SACS placed the university on probation because of an "'integrity issue,' as well as its failure to comply with the accreditor's standards regarding 'external influence,' personnel appointments, administrative staff evaluations, control of finances, and its administration of federal student aid funds."

 Some students called for a strike against Aguillard on March 24, 2014, at LC's Guinn Auditorium.
 Three days later, LC trustees asked Aguillard to resign and the following day ten LC trustees released a public letter critical of his leadership.